ethernick/ethernick/README.md

 ### Hi there 👋

-I working with Peloton Technologies Inc, the fintech one.
+I work at Peloton Technologies Inc, the fintech one.
 As UI/UX I fall mostly in HTML, CSS, JS worlds.
 Though I'll do a few lines here and there of C#.
 Other languages I've worked with are PHP ( of course ) & Python.

 #### Other